 Add data validation and notifications for input errors to the checkout process to reduce errors during checkout and get more accurate customer details.
 This feature ensures that customers enter data accurately so that you have validated details.
 For the customer, it guides and simplifies the data entry process.

-If simplicity is the aim of the game, then reducing to a single page checkout is an ideal method to make the payment process easier and frictionless; a one-page checkout makes it easier to isolate the checkout process.
-In general, one-page checkouts reduce checkout abandonment by having less steps, being easier to follow through, and taking less time.
+If simplicity is the aim of the game, reducing to a single page checkout is an ideal method to make the payment process easier and frictionless; a one-page checkout makes it easier to isolate the checkout process.
+In general, one-page checkouts reduce checkout abandonment by having less steps, being easier to follow through, and taking less time to complete.

 Adding unexpected costs at the time of purchase makes customers second guess the value of the purchase and whether they want to proceed.
 Instead, provide as much information — including shipping fees, taxes, and any other costs — upfront so customers are aware of the full cost prior to entering checkout.

 Once you’ve identified common areas where assistance is required during the checkout process, add customer support options.
-Find the resource that best helps customers – whether that’s a knowledge base, a call center, or a live chat – and connect customers with support where they commonly experience issues.
-This lets you remedy these issues as they arise and keep customers on track to buy.
+Find the resource that best helps customers — whether that’s a knowledge base, a call center, or a live chat — and connect customers with support where they commonly experience issues.
+This lets you remedy these issues as they arise, and keep your customers on track to buy.
 A great way to handle this is to trigger a chatbot on user inactivity to assist the customer.

 Collect feedback from customers that abandon checkout to get an idea of why they leave, and to develop strategies for improvement.
 Use exit-intent popups, follow-up emails, and other methods to get feedback from customers on why they abandoned checkout.
 From this, you can learn where to add customer support, what design changes to make, and how to adjust form fields to optimize checkout.